-1. American Government is to include the study of the Constitution of the United States, as well as the study of Florida Government including the Florida constitution, the three branches of state government and municipal and county governments.

-- G. Credit for high school graduation may be earned for volunteer activities and non-academic activities. - H. All general requirements for general education students also apply to exceptional students who may earn credits in either exceptional, basic or vocational courses.
+- 1. American Government is to include the study of the Constitution of the United States, as well as the study of Florida Government including the Florida constitution, the three branches of state government and municipal and county governments. - G. Credit for high school graduation may be earned for volunteer activities and non-academic activities. - H. All general requirements for general education students also apply to exceptional students who may earn credits in either exceptional, basic or vocational courses.
 While enrolled in an exceptional student course, the student may earn elective credit toward a standard diploma. - I. For ESE students with disabilities, the diploma option (standard or special) must be formally addressed on the IEP beginning in the student's 8th grade year or during the school year of the student's 14th birthday, whichever occurs first.
 The identified performance standards are expected to be mastered by the student.
-Documentation of mastery and/or remediation of student performance standards are the joint responsibility of all Individual Education Program Team members. - J. Student must have passing scores on the Grade 10 FCAT 2.0 Reading or scores on a standardized test that are concordant with the passing scores on the FCAT (ACT or SAT).
+Documentation of mastery and/or remediation of student performance standards are the joint responsibility of all Individual Education Program Team members. - J. Student must have passing scores on the Grade 10 FCAT 2.0 Reading or scores on a standardized test that are concordant with the passing scores on the FCAT (ACT or SAT). - K. Student must have a passing score on the Algebra I end-of-course (EOC) assessment in order to earn course credit.